d4n3sh/thedaneshproject/content/posts/2008-01-13-skype-now-on-psp.md

 ---
 ![][1]

 Trash talking just got easier with the PSP.
-Sony announced that they will be shipping Skype with the new &#8220;slim and light&#8221; PSP (PSP-2000) units.
+Sony announced that they will be shipping Skype with the new "slim and light" PSP (PSP-2000) units.
 Users will now be able to make free calls to Skype users on PCs and also other PSP gamers.

 Current PSP users will be able to enjoy Skype later this month with a firmware update through the software update functionality.
-However this will only be applicable to those on the new &#8220;Slim and Light&#8221; PSPs.
+However this will only be applicable to those on the new "Slim and Light" PSPs.
 Bummer!!

 The update will enable users to;